Vivek-Kasireddy/Git_Tutorial/README.md

-This is the repository that I will use to learn Git.
+These python scripts will be used to develop various programs.